 Thailand Value Added Tax (VAT) Rates

-On 01 Nov 2016, the National Council for Peace and Order's Announcement No 65/2559 was issued and gazetted, which extends the 7% reduced rate of VAT for another one year period of time, from 01 October 2016 to 30 September 2017, and reverts the VAT rate to the 10% statutory rate from and including 1 October 2017.
-This Tax Law Guide has been updated for the issuance of the NCPO's Announcement.
+On 02 October 2017, Royal Decree (No 646) was gazetted, extending the 7% rate of VAT for another one year period of time from 01 Oct 2017 to 30 Sept 2018 and reverting to the 10% statutory rate of VAT from 01 Oct 2018.
+This Tax Insight has been updated for the law change.

-Whilst the statutory rate of VAT is prescribed in VAT law as being 10%, it is permitted to be reduced by Royal Decrees, and except for a period of time from Aug 1997 to March 1999, successive Royal Decrees have been issued that lower the 10% statutory rate.
-The current rates of VAT for standard-rated transactions are as follows:
+Thailand's standard rate of VAT is prescribed in the law as being 10%, but the law permits it to be reduced by Royal Decrees, and except for a short period of time from Aug 1997 to March 1999, successive Royal Decrees have been issued to lower the statutory rate.
+The rates of VAT for standard-rated transactions are as follows:

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.